tnypxl/banked-test/README.md

 ### Issue with the 'Pay By Bank' flow

 Searching for and selecting a bank is very flaky.
 A new url occurs aftering clicking on the search field causing the results to go away.
-My recommendation would be to determine what's causing the page to re-render.
+I tried all manner of implicit and explicit waits and neither solves it completely.
+My recommendation would be to determine what's causing the page to re-render and fixing it.
+There is a screenshot for context: `screenshots/payByBank.spec.js/Happy Path -- creates payment successfully (failed).png`

 ## Run the tests